-Be present as a customer service leader
+- Be present as a customer service leader

 It’s not enough to silently manage from afar, making decisions and letting them trickle down while feedback—good or bad—slowly bubbles back up.

-Agree on the meeting agendas
+- Align on meeting agendas

 It sounds like a lot of work, but over time, an agenda becomes a living document that helps your team stay on track and make steady progress.

-Request 360-degree feedback
+- Request 360-degree feedback